mach-composer/mach-composer-cli/docs/src/index.md

 # ![MACH composer](./_img/logo.png)

 This documentation describes the workings of MACH composer.
-Intended to setup and manage a **M**icroservices based, **A**PI-first, **C**loud-native SaaS and **H**eadless platform.
+Intended to set up and manage a **M**icroservices based, **A**PI-first, **C**loud-native SaaS and **H**eadless platform.